blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/sbt.md

 To install the plugin to a single project, add the same line to "src/project/plugins.sbt" where src is your project's source directory.

-[solution_name] verfies the plugin is installed by running "sbt plugins" and looking for any of the following plugin names in the output.
+[company_name] [solution_name] verfies the plugin is installed by running "sbt plugins" and looking for any of the following plugin names in the output.
 You can also perform this check yourself by running the same command.
 ```
 sbt.plugins.DependencyTreePlugin
 net.virtualvoid.sbt.graph.DependencyGraphPlugin